xiasitao/physics-masters-thesis/references/quantum_gas_microscopy/esslinger_2010.md

     - BEC with strong interactions with bound pairs (hardcore bosons), critical temperature decreasing as $t^2/|U|$, tunneling is dominated by second order tunneling, repulsive nn interaction
 - repulsive: $U > 0$
     - Mott insulator ($U \gg t$): half filling (every site occupied once)

+# Feshbach Resonances
+to read

+# Preparing the Quantum Gas in the Optical Lattice
+to read

+# Time of Flight Expansion Imaging
+to read